QFX Meshify

 Controls smoothing of surfaces; lower values keep edges sharp, higher values make them smoother.

-IMPORT SETTINGS
+SETTINGS

 Import Folder